 Cortina d'Ampezzo is a wonderful town but, like every other place, sometimes there's the risk of rain.
 Fortunately, on the contrary of the seaside resorts, where in case of bad weather everything becomes depressing, the mountain environment makes the gloomy days more pleasant.
-Going to the bar for a warm drink or an aperitif, when outside rains, has a special charm in Cortina.
+Going to the bar for a warm drink or an aperitif, it rains outside, has a special charm in Cortina.

 ...the mountain environment makes gloomy days more pleasant...